 Adults with ADHD may have trouble focusing, organizing, and finishing tasks.
 But they are often able to adjust to the workplace better than they did in the classroom as children.

 People with ADHD often have one or more other disorders.
 These include dyslexia, oppositional defiant disorder, conduct disorder, anxiety, and depression.

 Effects on family

-control symptoms, allowing a child to grow and develop normally.
-Treatment also
+Treatment can help control symptoms.
+It can allow a child to grow and develop normally.